Dylan-Morrissey/Fat-Prediction-Neural-Network/README.md

 # Fat-Prediction-Neural-Network
-Neural Network to predict a neural network
+Neural Network developed to predict a persons body fat percentage.
+The inputs to the nerual network are Age, Weight and Height.